New to the database?

 The first row (header) must contain the following:

-- accession_name (must exist in the database. this is the accession being tested in the plot.)
+- accession_name or cross_unique_id or family_name (must exist in the database.
+This is the accession or cross unique id or family name being tested in the plot.)

 - block_number (a design parameter indicating which block the plot is in)

-- is_a_control (type 1 in this field if the plot is a control, otherwise leave blank. generally you will have accessions that are controls, so you shuold indicate the plots that that accession is in as a control.)
+.) - is_a_control (type 1 in this field if the plot is a control, otherwise leave blank. generally you will have accessions/cross unique ids/family names that are controls, so you should indicate the plots of those accessions/cross unique ids/family names as a control.)

 - rep_number (replicate number, numeric)